SolitworkAS/sw-afc-public-infra/README.md

     Confirm with "yes" when prompted.

-7. After the deployment completes, you can access the deployed resources.
+7. After the deployment completes, terraform will output several urls essential for accessing and setting up the products.
+Please make sure to save them a conventient place.
+Find a detailed explanation of the urls and how to access and use them in the appendix below.

 ## 1.4 Updating